 A. Current national certification in a medical imaging discipline, degree equivalent to U.S. baccalaureate, and applicants who reside outside California will only be admitted to online degree programs offered by Loma Linda University if the university has secured legal authorization from the applicant’s state of residence.

 Q. Is there a tuition discount available to LLU graduates of the Department of Radiation Technology?

 A. Yes.
-Graduates who have earned a certificates, associate's degree. or bachelor's degree the Department of Radiation Technology at LLU will qualify for a 6-unit tuition discount.
+Graduates who have earned certificates and/or degrees from the Department of Radiation Technology at LLU will qualify for a 6-unit tuition discount.

 Q. What prerequisite coursework is required to apply to the Master’s in Radiation Sciences program?

 A. No prerequisite coursework is required.
 However, coursework in statistics, research methods, and scholarly writing are recommended.

 Q. I work full-time.
 Will I have time to do this program?

 A. The MSRS program is online and students can access the student learning portal 24 hours a day, 7 days a week.